 - Card inactive or expired when charged for recurring billing.
 Visa chargeback code 73; MasterCard chargeback code 4835; American Express chargeback code F22; Discover chargeback code EX

-A second possibility is the card holder’s minor children used the card without their consent.
-These unauthorized charges often make headlines, such as when children purchase in-game video add-ons for games such as Fortnite:
+These unauthorized charges often make headlines, such as when children purchase in-game video add-ons for games such as Fortnite.

-In these cases, the law often releases the adult card holder from responsibility for the payment on the theory that they didn’t authorize the purchase.
-In 2014, Apple was forced to pay out over $30 million dollars by the Federal Trade Commission to parents whose minor children had made unauthorized app purchases.A third possibility is that the card holder felt the merchandise they received was either defective or not as advertised.
+Card holders will sometimes use chargebacks to recoup their money if they believe the merchandise they received was either defective or not as advertised.
 In these cases, card holders file chargebacks because they don’t want to have to argue with merchants over whether or not they are entitled to a replacement or refund.

-A fourth possibility is a card holder honestly (if incorrectly) believes that chargebacks are intended as a mechanism that allows them to receive a quick refund for goods that, for whatever reason, they either aren’t happy with or did not receive.
+Some card holders do honestly (if incorrectly) believe that chargebacks are intended as a mechanism that allows them to receive a quick refund for goods that, for whatever reason, they either aren’t happy with or did not receive.
 They may even try to contact the merchant after the fact to try and return the merchandise or ask why it never arrived.

 Friendly fraud is impossible to detect because the purchase is made by the legitimate card holder, who only takes fraudulent action after receiving the goods.
 Because the process form order to fulfillment is entirely legitimate, no fraud filters or AI-based tools can detect it.